Protecting Junction Earthworks and Steel Earthworks

 Junction is composed of nine ceremonial earthworks constructed by the Hopewell Culture roughly 2000 years ago.
 In their original form, the ceremonial enclosures were outlined with raised earthen walls and ringed with ditches, together covering 20 acres of land.
 Even though the earthworks were no longer visible to the eye when the site was purchased, with the modern technology of magnetic surveying and interpretive mowing, the earthworks are once again being revealed.
 Of special significance is one of the earthwork enclosures that is shaped like a four leaf clover, called the Quatrefoil.
 This geometric shape has never been found in any other Hopewell earthworks.
 No one knew Quatrefoil existed until the 2006 magnetic survey revealed its presence.
 Squier & Davis had surveyed the shape erroneously as a circle back in the 1840s, and the error was perpetuated for over a hundred and fifty years.

-We saved Junction from the auction block.
+Saving Junction from the auction block.

-Junction is a natural treasure too!
+Junction Earthworks Preserve is a natural treasure too!

-Junction has both aquatic and terrestrial treasures.
-Because of Paint Creek’s exceptional water quality and wildlife habitat, the section of Paint Creek that borders Junction Earthworks is rich in fish, aquatic insects and fresh water mussels.
+Junction and Steel have both aquatic and terrestrial treasures.
+Because of Paint Creek’s exceptional water quality and wildlife habitat, the section of Paint Creek that borders Junction Earthworks Preserve is rich in fish, aquatic insects and fresh water mussels.
 On Junction’s land base, 73 acres that was previously a soybean field was planted by Arc staff and volunteers with prairie seeds designed to attract birds and insect pollinators.
 Hikers can enjoy successions of outstanding floral showcases from June through August, as well as sightings of rare grassland birds which have already returned and are successfully breeding in what is called Dickcissel Prairie.
 See Natural History.

 Ancient Peoples’ Heartland – the Hopewell Culture

 If there were a ceremonial epicenter to the Hopewell Heartland, it would have been at Chillicothe – today the county seat of Ross County and the place where the great waterways of the Paint and the Scioto find their confluence.
 In Ross County alone, approximately two dozen ceremonial earthwork complexes were built on the floodplains – fully two thirds of all the major Hopewell earthworks ever constructed.
 Two of these are Junction Earthworks and adjacent Steel Earthworks.
 While much is still unknown about why or how the American Indians constructed these structures, Junction’s earthworks offer a glimpse into the Hopewell Culture’s 2000 year old past, and inspire awe and wonder in all who visit this remarkable and stunningly beautiful site.
-See Hopewell Culture and Ross County – the Epicenter of Earthworks.

 Junction Endowment Fund – Donations Invited